Ynlay/100-days-of-code/log.md

 **Today's Progress**: Continued working on wikipedia viewer for freeCodeCamp and started planning for more of my own projects!

+### Day 70: March 29

+**Today's Progress**: Got wordpress.org to work with XAMPP and created my very first self-hosted, nothing special but tried 			      editting some stuff around to get the hang of it.
 ### DAYS SKIPPED SO FAR : 15